wiire-a/pixiewps/README.md

     -S, --dh-small

         Small Diffie-Hellman keys.
-The same option MUST be specified on Reaver (1.3 or later versions) too.
+The same option MUST be specified in Reaver (1.3 or later versions) too.
+This option should be avoided when possible.

     -f, --force

-        Force Pixiewps to bruteforce the whole keyspace for mode 4.
+        Force Pixiewps to bruteforce the whole keyspace (only for one type of PRNG).
         It could take up to several minutes to complete.

     -v, --verbosity